-The Company restricts investments only for part of deposits and obtains funds from bank borrowings.
-Customer credit risks in connection with trade notes and accounts receivable are managed by monitoring balances by customer on a timely basis, in accordance with the Company's internal accounting manual.
+The Company restricts investments only for part of deposits and obtains funds mainly from bank borrowings.
+Customer credit risks in connection with trade notes and accounts receivable are carefully managed by constantly monitoring receivable balances to customers, in accordance with the Company's internal accounting manual.
 Investment securities are mainly equity securities issued by affiliates, and it continually monitors their market prices in accordance with the Company's internal rules for securities.
 Derivatives are used for avoiding risks related to future fluctuations of market prices, within the limits of receivables and payables denominated in foreign currencies and borrowings.